wp-plugins/clickbank-storefront/readme.txt

 3. Create a new page and place the 3 shorcodes listed below.

-4. Now create an another page and place the shortcode `[clickbank-niche-storefront]`.
+4. Now create an another page and place the shortcode `[clickbank-storefront-products]`.

 5. You need to join the page which is just created on above step 4, with the **CB Categories Widget Output Page** setting on the plugin's settings page.